 There is also a Logs section where the user will see all of their API calls for all endpoints.
-There, they can filter by status, method, or endpoint.
+There, they can filter by response status code, request method, or endpoint.

 Follow these steps to enable users to see their own API logs in the docs:

 Scrub your API logs of confidential information before sending to ReadMe

 API logs are viewable by anyone with ReadMe admin privileges.
 You can find out how to remove secure information from the logs at Getting Started With API Metrics.

 - Set Up Authentication In Docs — ReadMe supports logging in with JWT, which you can set up with this guide.
 All you need to do is pass in an